Safe Use of Razor Knives

 Key Hazards

-- Deep cuts from exposed blades
+- Cuts from exposed or uncontrolled blades

-- Slips due to excessive force
+- Dull blades requiring excessive force

 2–3 Minute Talk Script